2023 Best Communication & Journalism Schools in Tennessee

 The average amount in student loans that communication and journalism majors at Tennessee Tech University take out is $19,375.

-Full Communication & Journalism at Tennessee Technological University Report
+Read full report on Communication & Journalism at Tennessee Technological University

-University of Memphis came in at #6 in this year’s edition of the Best Communication & Journalism Schools in Tennessee ranking.
-UofM is a very large public school located in the city of Memphis.
+University of Memphis did quite well in this year’s ranking of the best schools for communication and journalism students.
+It came in at #6 on the list.
+UofM is a fairly large public school located in the large city of Memphis.

 Communication & Journalism majors at UofM take out an average of $26,042 in student loans while working on their egree.